y2kstack/gavlaaaaaaaa.github.io/_posts/2016-02-21-SQOOP-advanced.md

 - ingestion
 ---

-Here we are going to look at using Sqoop to do a little more than simply import or export data.
-Including ensuring data imported is in a suitable format for use with Hive.
+Here we are going to look at using Sqoop to do a little more than simply import or export data, including ensuring data imported is in a suitable format for use with Hive.

 For the basics see the initial post here: [Apache Sqoop for data ingestion](http://gavlaaaaaaaa.github.io/Data-Ingestion-SQOOP/)